Vegan Chakra Foods for Mind, Body, and Energy

 Eat with chakra awareness and you feed physical plus energetic health at once.

-How to balance your chakras through food: Start with whichever chakra feels blocked or imbalanced.
-Eat 2-3 foods from that chakra’s color family daily.
+How to balance your chakras through food: Start with whichever chakra feels blocked or imbalanced — understanding how your energy centers shape who you are can help you identify which one to focus on first.
+Eat 2-3 foods from that chakra’s color family daily — and if you want to challenge the standard colour assignments, there are 3 books that reimagine chakras and their colour associations in surprising ways.
 Notice shifts in energy, mood, or physical sensations over the next few days.
 Then move to the next chakra that needs support.

 Step 1: Root Chakra (Red – Grounding)